ConorReynolds/ConorReynolds.github.io/content/posts/about-this-site.md

 I went with Hugo.
 Why?
 Not sure.
 Looked good, figured I'd give it a shot.
 I quite like it now.
 I host on GitHub because it's free and because it's linked to my professional GitHub account where I host my projects.
 It's easy to set up a redirect from my {{< extlink "department site" "https://www.cs.nuim.ie/~creynolds" >}} (don't click that).
 If I change departments I can just keep setting up redirects to here.
 And if GitHub Pages dies for some reason, I can move it easily.

+## Colour Schemes

+As of 2022-05-25, this site respects the user's preference for light or dark mode.
+The support for dark mode is currently a *bit* preliminary, but it should look mostly fine.

 ## Shortcodes

 I came for the static-site generation, but I stayed for the templating and the shortcodes.
-They're *wonderful*.
 I have two main shortcodes in effect as of right now.
 The first is for cross-references:

 ```html
 <a class="crossref"